invisibleroads/invisibleroads-tutorials/geodjango-googlemaps-build.rst

 Create GeoDjango project
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Start a new project and an application
+Start a new project and an application.
 ::

     django-admin.py startproject application